vermanhr/PocketHub-Assessment-/README.md

 > Trigger Gradle build command

-> login to apocenter
+> login to appcenter

-> Distribute build APK file in the App
+> Distribute build .APK in the Appcenter Distribution with required parameter

 # Screenshots:
 •	screenshots and evidence of the mobile app deployed to Visual Studio App Center